 Exposing your baby early on to the proper place to eliminate, using fewer diapers, and avoiding those nasty ass changing tables in Target bathrooms are only icing on the cake.

 Now, after making this as vague and flowery as possible, I’m listing a few resources that should explain things a lot better and more practically than I can.
 I will field questions though.
-I’m good at answering those.
-And commiserating.
+I can answer those.
+And I can commiserate.
 I can do that REALLY well.

 EC Simplified, Andrea Olson (the most complete resource I’ve found; gets right into the method and practice from jump)